| In This Issue:FeedbackYour feedback is most welcome. Healing Points is here to serve your

 regressing slightly and would need reinforcement acupuncture sessions,

-new study adds to the increasing evidence that women who take hormone
+Feldman said.
+"It's not a one-time treatment,'' he added.
+Return to Top By DENISE GRADY (New York Times) new study adds to the increasing evidence that women who take hormone

 therapy for five years or more after menopause have an increased risk of